rcl-cloud-apps/cloud101/6-dns.md

 nav_order: 7
 ---

-# DNS
+# Lesson 6 DNS

 A **domain name** is the web address that people type into the URL browser box to access your website.
 Your domain name can be based on the name of your organization or product.
+In this lesson, you will learn how to set up a Domain Name System (DNS).

 ## Register a domain name

-- You can register your domain name with a domain registrar like [Godaddy](https://www.godaddy.com/domains)
+- Register your domain name with a domain registrar, eg: [Godaddy](https://www.godaddy.com/domains)

 ![dns](images/dns-godaddy.PNG)

+- The domain registrar will charge you an annual fee for the registration of your domain name

 ## Create a DNS Zone